Only Much Louder

 Only Much Louder (OML) is an Indian artist management, event management company and a content production house that was co-founded by Vijay Nair and Girish "Bobby" Talwar and Arjun S Ravi in Mumbai.
 It informally began, in 2002, as an independent artist management venture by Nair and was officially incorporated in 2006 by Talwar and Nair.

 The company produces live events—music, comedy—alongside digital and TV content.
 It manages a roster of artists which include comedians and musicians.
 OML also ran a ticketing and technology platform, Insider.in, which was acquired by PayTM in 2017.

+In November, 2018, amid the sweeping Indian #MeToo movement, numerous allegations of sexual impropriety and abusive behavior emerged around the company culture under Vijay Nair's tenure as co-founder and CEO.
+These included specific allegations against Nair and other senior executives.
+In response, the company stated that Nair had parted ways with OML six months prior to the allegations surfacing, and said no allegations were made during his time as chief-executive.

 History

 1999–2005

 Nair started his career at 15 by doing marketing gigs for Procter & Gamble's web portal Masti.com, and the indie music forum, Gigpad.com.
 He was tasked with booking bands for shows and making band websites.
 Talwar was the bassist of Mumbai-based pop-rock band Zero, who were later on managed by Nair.

 Nair dropped out of Sydenham College, after completing his first year, at 18, and began independently managing artists, booking, and promoting shows in Mumbai and across India.
 In 2001, Nair was earning roughly ₹700 ($9.75; November, 2019, exchange rate) as commission on shows he worked on.
 He initially planned to do it for one year and return to college.

 He started managing Pune based, alt-rock band, Acquired Funk Syndrome in 2002.
 He added Mumbai based metal band, Pin Drop Violence, Mumbai based pop-rock act, Zero to his roster and in 2003 started managing, Mumbai based electro-rock band, Pentagram, who were fronted by Vishal Dadlani.
 Meanwhile, Talwar continued performing with Zero, graduated with a law degree from GLC, and began working as a media and entertainment lawyer.